TL;DR

 This reasoning capability allows the service desk to handle real-world complexity rather than only ideal scenarios.

 When the system determines that it can act safely, it does so.
+The more interesting capability is what happens when an action requires moving multiple systems at once.

 An agentic service desk integrates deeply with enterprise systems.
 It can modify access, update configurations, trigger provisioning workflows, or remediate known issues without waiting for human intervention.
+More importantly, it can orchestrate, which means coordinating actions across multiple systems as a single response.

-Importantly, these actions are not uncontrolled.
+These actions are not uncontrolled.
 They are governed by policies that define what the AI is allowed to do for which users, under what conditions.
+The outcome is speed without recklessness.

+Action alone is not enough.
+Agentic service desks validate outcomes.
 They check system states after changes are made.
 They confirm with users when appropriate.
 They monitor for recurrence.
 If something does not work, they adapt.

 Despite their capabilities, agentic service desks are not meant to handle everything.